 Some of the key issues facing the financial and professional service sectors

-Keeping up with new financial technology, staying relevant to the next generation of investors and finding ways to integrate artificial intelligence into investment decision-making and into the client service process are some of the key issues facing the financial and professional service sectors today.
+Keeping up with new financial technology, staying relevant to the next generation of investors and finding ways to integrate artificial intelligence with devices like thermal camera body temperature and then into the client service process are some of the key issues facing the financial and professional service sectors today.

 Deliver an exceptional digital experience